Duchenne Muscular Dystrophy (DMD)

 Children with DMD should receive all vaccinations recommended by the US Centers for Disease Control and Prevention.
 Some vaccines should be given before the start of glucocorticoid treatment, as some are contraindicated in patients with DMD receiving high-dose daily corticosteroids.
 Ask your doctor for more information.

 Physical and occupational therapy

 A physical therapy program is usually part of the treatment for DMD.
-Your MDA clinic physician will refer you to a physical therapist for a thorough evaluation and recommendations.
+Your MDA Care Center physician will refer you to a physical therapist for a thorough evaluation and recommendations.
 The primary goals of physical therapy are to allow greater motion in the joints and to prevent contractures and scoliosis.

 As the muscles that assist in breathing get weaker, the bronchial system must be kept free of secretions, either by using a cough assist device or by manual assisted coughing with the help of a caregiver.
 A respiratory therapist or pulmonologist can be consulted for the needed information.
 At some point, assisted ventilation may be needed to help provide sufficient air flow into and out of the lungs.

-The first step in using assisted ventilation is usually a noninvasive device, meaning one that doesn’t require any surgical procedures.
-The person receives air under pressure through a mask, nosepiece or mouthpiece.
+The first step in using assisted ventilation is usually a noninvasive device, meaning one that does not require any surgical procedures.
+The person receives air under pressure through a mask, nosepiece, or mouthpiece.
 Noninvasive ventilation usually is required only part time, often only during sleep.

 For more, see:

 - Getting a Tracheostomy: My Story (a physician with mitochondrial myopathy describes undergoing and taking care of her tracheostomy)